GPS Watches: GPS for Running and Motion Sports

 Tips For Purchasing A GPS Watch

 Some sports GPS watch units can hold a signal better than others.
-If you are using a GPS more of navigation than for measuring speed and distance this will not be a problem, but if you require real-time signal reception then it’s worth looking for a GPS watch that supports the SirFStar III chipset.
+If you are using a GPS more of navigation than for measuring speed and distance this will not be a problem, but if you require real-time signal reception then it’s worth looking for a GPS watch that supports the SirFStar III chipset or higher.

 Do you wish to wear your GPS watch throughout the day?
 Or will you only be unleashing it to the world during your track workouts or trail runs?
 GPS watches that house the GPS chip, tend to be chunky in nature and some are definitely lacking in the fashion department.
 For more information check out our guide to choosing a GPS sports watch.